 Keurig Won’t Turn On

-If your Keurig doesn’t turn on, you can often fix it by unplugging the machine for several minutes then plugging it back in.
+If your machine doesn’t turn on, you can often fix it by unplugging the machine for several minutes, then plugging it back in.
 Hold the ON button for five seconds.
 This step should cause the machine to purge water in the line.
 If these steps don’t fix your Keurig, contact their customer support.

 Join My Free Daily Cleaning Series

-These short, daily emails focus on small tasks that leave you feeling accomplished in just a few minutes each day.
+These quick emails focus on minor tasks that leave you feeling accomplished in just a few minutes each day.
 They’re the “secret sauce” to taking your home from tidy to truly clean — or rediscovering your cleaning motivation if you’ve lost it under the clutter.